Back

 Coverage request emails now include schedule names and support timezone-specific suffixes in channel naming.

-🔍 Expanded Audit Logs
+🔍 Expanded Audit Logs#expanded-audit-logs

 We’ve expanded audit logging to give you deeper visibility and control over changes in your environment.